stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 but concurrent updates that occur while the sum is being calculated might not be incorporated."</q>

 ### [](#contemporaneity){:.section-link}The contemporaneity premise {#contemporaneity}
+At least on the macroscopic scale, we perceive time as flowing unstoppably and irreversibly.
+What is it exactly that allows us to perceive and measure the time?
+The answer to this question is &mdash; changes.
+We perceive the flow of time because we observe changes, and if all changes stopped, it would have been equivalent to time stopping.
+An observer within a part of the Universe where there are no changes (this is a hypothetical situation which is not physically possible) or within a logical system where no changes are happening cannot perceive that the time is stopped, but an external observer can.

 <div class="info-block" markdown="1">
-While the current snapshot `S(t1)` is being explored, `X` must not be changing, that is, the state of `X` at any absolute time `t > t1` must be equal to `S(t1)`.
-The minimal time `t2 > t1` such that `S(t2)` is not equal to `S(t1)`, is the point at which `S(t1)` stops being the current snapshot and starts being an outdated snapshot of `X`.
+A snapshot `S(tc)` of `X` is the **current snapshot** iff
+1. all instants `t` on the absolute timeline of `X` are such that `t` &le; `tc`;
+2. the above stays true while `S(tc)` is being explored, i.e., time is stopped for `X` but is not stopped for its external observer.

+`tc` is called the **current time** or **now**.
 </div>

-It is impossible to stop the Universe or its part from continuously changing, which means that even if we were able to take a snapshot of the Universe, i.e., if the absolute time premise were to hold, such a snapshot would be outdated by definition.
+It is impossible to stop the Universe or its part from continuously changing, which means that even if there were absolute time in which the Universe exists, there would be strictly speaking no "now".
+Nevertheless, it still may be useful in some situations to imagine a part of the Universe as existing in absolute time and maybe even not changing, and imagine us as being external observers of that part.
+Within such a model "now" makes sense.

-Preventing a logical system from changing its state is, however, possible.
+Unlike with the Universe, preventing a logical system from changing its state and observing it externally is very much possible.

 ## [](#immediate){:.section-link}Immediate {#immediate}
 Strictly speaking, the word "immediate" does not have temporal semantics, despite it is commonly perceived as expressing a temporal quality,